icareerclimber/source-code/content/howitworks/visualization-design.md

 <a href="http://people.ischool.berkeley.edu/~keri.wheatley/w210_salary_bar_chart/" target="_blank">Visualization</a> |
  <a href="https://github.com/kbelsvik/career-skills-capstone/tree/master/d3_viz/salary_bar_chart" target="_blank">Code</a>&emsp;&emsp;Built using D3.js

-This visualization allows the user to see salaries from the past 5 years for their state (or national).
+This visualization allows the user to see salaries from the past 5 years for their state (or nationally).
 Salaries are grouped by any "job qualifiers" on the job titles and "no_value" indicates a job has no job qualifiers.
 The bars show lower quartile, upper quartile, and median.
 The tooltip gives additional metrics.

-Next Steps - Create a visualizaion that shows jobs with decreasing/increasing demand and salaries.
+Next Steps - Create a visualization that shows jobs with decreasing/increasing demand and salaries.

 <img src="https://raw.githubusercontent.com/icareerclimber/source-code/master/content/howitworks/images_folder/salary-barchart.png" width="470">